shangll123/shangll123.github.io/papers/_posts/2020-04-02-GENOAeQTL.md

 <br />
 **Citation**
 <br />
-Shang, Lulu, Jennifer A. Smith, Wei Zhao, Minjung Kho, Stephen T. Turner, Thomas H. Mosley, Sharon LR Kardia, and Xiang Zhou.
+Lulu Shang*, Jennifer A. Smith*, Wei Zhao, Minjung Kho, Stephen T. Turner, Thomas H. Mosley, Sharon LR Kardia†, and Xiang Zhou†.
 "Genetic architecture of gene expression in European and African Americans: an eQTL mapping study in GENOA."
 The American Journal of Human Genetics 106, no. 4 (2020): 496-512.